adosikas/synth_mapping_helper/README.md

 Also, I _urge_ you not to use any of functionality provided here to make something resembling an "automapper", including (but not limited to) mass-parsing `.synth` files for AI-Training or exporting LLM-Output into a map.
 This project is MIT-licensed, so I won't stop you, but please consider the implications of an auto-mapping, including:

-* Rapid decrease of map quality as LLMs will just go for what is "statistically likely", meaning boring, repetetive patterns and no "new" creative patterns
+* Rapid decrease of map quality, as LLMs will just go for what is "statistically likely", meaning boring, repetitive patterns and no "new" creative patterns
 * Even further decrease, once training data includes automapped inputs
 * Everyone can just get a mediocre map for whatever they want, leading to multiple maps for the same song (many of them similar)
 * Just look at _other game_, where you have thousands of maps, but **need** curation to find the good ones.